inimino/cmpr/README.md

 ## Quick start:

 1. Get the code and build; assuming git repo at ~/cmpr and you have gcc, `(cd cmpr && make)` should do.
 Put the executable in your path with e.g. `sudo install cmpr/dist/cmpr /usr/local/bin`.
-2. Go to the directory you want to work in and run `cmpr --init`, this creates a `.cmpr/` directory (similar to how git works).
+2. Go to the directory you want to work in and run `cmpr --init`, this creates a `.cmpr/` directory (similar to how git works) with a conf file and some other stuff.
 3. `export EDITOR=emacs` or whatever editor you use, or vi will be run by default.
 4. Run `cmpr` in this directory, and it will ask you some configuration questions.
    If you want to change the answers later, you can edit the .cmpr/conf file.
-   At the moment you'll also probably need to edit the conf file to add a line that says "file: ..." with at least one file that you want to have in your project.

 ### Bonus: cmpr in cmpr